 Payment processing service

-Most POS systems also include a payment processing service.
-This service ensures that all electronic payments—whether they're credit cards, debit cards, or digital wallets—are authorized and settled securely and efficiently.
+Payment processing ensures that all electronic payments — whether they're credit cards, debit cards, or digital wallets — are authorized and settled securely and efficiently.
 This allows you to focus on serving your customers without worrying about the details of payment transactions.

 Read our guide to credit card processing for more details.